xyzsam/isca2017/README.md

 help you track which ones you have taken care of already.
 The VERIFY string is just there to help you spot potential mismatches.

-The example shows that "DAVID WOOD" matched "AJAY JOSHI" with "RAJIV JOSHI" with score 76, which is above the threshold, but it would not be a correct match.
+The example shows that "AJAY JOSHI" matched "RAJIV JOSHI" with score 76, which is above the threshold, but it would not be a correct match.
 So that line should be deleted.

 People often declare collaborator names along with their respective institutions, in a myriad of different ways.